drshahizan/Python_EDA/README.md

 - [Big data processing](https://github.com/drshahizan/Python-big-data)

 # Exploratory Data Analysis
+Exploratory Data Analysis (EDA) is a crucial step in the data science process.
+It involves the visual and statistical examination of a dataset to better understand its characteristics, patterns, and relationships.

 ✅️ EDA involves using graphics and visualizations to explore and analyze a data set.
 The goal is to explore, investigate and learn, as opposed to confirming statistical hypotheses.

 ✅️ EDA is used by data scientists to analyze and explore datasets and summarize the main characteristics of them.